 Tell students that like Muddy Waters, Howlin’ Wolf was born in Mississippi.
 He later migrated to Chicago, where he recorded “Smokestack Lightnin’” for Chess Records, a company with a focus on recording Blues musicians including Muddy Waters and others.

-11. Play video clip of “Got My Mojo Working” performed by Muddy Waters in 1963 with other Chess recording artists.
+11. Play video clip of “” performed by Muddy Waters in 1963 with other Chess recording artists.
 After the clip, show two side-by-side photos of Muddy Waters, the first on the plantation in 1941, and the second from after moving to Chicago.

 In addition to the artists who came to Chess during the Great Migration, many Blues musicians settled in other cities.
 Los Angeles had T-Bone Walker and Johnny “Guitar” Watson; Big Joe Turner and Reverend Gary Davis lived in New York City; John Lee Hooker made his home in Detroit.